THE DR ANN O'HEAR ARCHIVE

 Table of Contents

-1.a(i) Introduction to the Dr. Ann O'Hear Archive
+1.1 Introduction to the Dr. Ann O’Hear Archive and Its Placement

-1.b Note on Permissions from Editors and Authors to Reproduce
+1.4 Note on Permissions from Publishers’ Representatives and Authors to Use Copyrighted Materials

-1.a(i) Introduction to the Dr. Ann O'Hear Archive
+1.1 Introduction to the Dr. Ann O’Hear Archive and Its Placement in the African History Digital Document Portal (March 2022)

 The Dr. Ann O’Hear Archive has been many years in the making.
-It follows the story of my long engagement with the subject of slavery and related practices in the city and region of Ilorin, Nigeria, from the early 1980s to the year 2020; at present, files are in the process of being transferred to the DigITal African History Archives.
-Please see the website for details.
+It follows the story of my long engagement with the subject of slavery and related practices in the city and region of Ilorin, Nigeria, from the early 1980s to the present; at this time, files are in the process of being transferred to the African History Digital Document Portal.
+Please see the web site for details.
 The Dr. Ann O’Hear Archive on Ilorin is rich in the local culture and features a long history of the exploitation of slaves, their descendants, and others in positions of dependency.

-The DigITal African History Archives is an initiative founded, developed, and hosted by Professor Femi Kolapo, as a means of preserving unique and endangered documents on Nigerian history.
+The African History Digital Document Portal is an initiative founded, developed, and hosted by Femi Kolapo, Professor of History at the University of Guelph, Ontario, Canada, as a means of preserving unique and endangered documents on Nigerian history.
 It is a heroic effort to ensure that the historical record of Nigeria remains available for the foreseeable future.
 As a digital archive, it provides a safe haven for these irreplaceable materials, avoiding the ravages of deterioration or loss.

-The DigITal African History Archives is an enormously important initiative for the future of Nigerian historical studies, and Professor Kolapo deserves the grateful thanks of all present and future scholars and students of Nigeria, myself most certainly included.
-I am honoured to have been invited by Professor Kolapo to add my own collection to his African History Archives.
+The African History Digital Document Portal is an enormously important initiative for the future of Nigerian historical studies, and Professor Kolapo deserves the grateful thanks of all present and future scholars and students of Nigeria, myself most certainly included.
+I am honoured to have been invited by Professor Kolapo to add my own collection to his African History archives.

-Section 1 of The Dr. Ann O’Hear Archive includes, in addition to this Introduction, a Brief Description of the Contents of the Archive and an Autobiographical Memoir which provides some background to my scholarly journey.
+Section 1 of The Dr. Ann O’Hear Archive includes, in addition to this Introduction, a Brief Description of the Contents of the Archive, an Autobiographical Memoir which provides some background to my scholarly journey, and a Note on Permissions from Publishers, Editors, and Authors to Copy and Use Copyrighted Materials.

 Section 1 of the O’Hear Archive is introductory.
-It introduces The O’Hear Archive and its placement in the DigITal African History Archives.
-It presents this Brief Description of the Contents of the Archive and a brief Autobiographical Memoir.
+It introduces The O’Hear Archive and its placement in the African History Digital Document Portal.
+It presents this Brief Description of the Contents of the Archive, a brief Autobiographical Memoir, and a Note on Permissions.

 Section 2 focuses on my published and unpublished writings on slavery.
 My 1997 monograph, Power Relations in Nigeria: Ilorin Slaves and Their Successors, gathers together much of my slavery research up to that point, but other areas which I have studied and written on since that date include the important topic of elite slaves and the varied sources of information on slavery and other forms of dependency, sources such as oriki (Yoruba praise songs/poems).